Reporter Outreach Logo

 Phase Timeline What Happens

 First placements 2–6 weeks Initial editorial links go live.
-Google discovers and indexes them.
+Search engines discover and index them.

-Early movement 6–12 weeks Ranking improvements for mid-competition keywords.
+Early movement 6–12 weeks Search rankings improve for mid-competition keywords.
 Long-tail keywords start appearing on page 1.

-Measurable traffic growth 3–6 months Consistent organic traffic increases.
+Measurable traffic growth 3–6 months Consistent traffic increases.
 Primary keywords move to page 1-2.
-Referring domain count visibly growing.
+Referring domain count visibly growing in Google Search Console and Ahrefs.

 Compounding growth 6–12 months Traffic acceleration.
-Competitive keywords reach page 1.
+High-difficulty keywords reach page 1.
 Domain authority rising.
-AI search visibility increasing.
+Google rankings stabilizing across target terms.

 The critical insight: link building results compound.
 The links you earn in month 1 don't stop working after month 1 — they continue passing authority for years.
-Each new link builds on the authority from previous links, which is why campaigns that run for 6+ months produce dramatically better results than 3-month engagements.
+Each new link builds on the authority from previous links, which is why a consistent, long-term link building strategy is more effective than short bursts of link acquisition.
+Campaigns that run for 6+ months produce dramatically better results from link building than 3-month engagements.

 Real Timelines: 5 Campaign Results

-Here's how the timeline played out across five different campaigns.
+Here's how the timeline played out across five different link building campaigns.
 Each used digital PR link building — earning editorial links by pitching clients as expert sources to journalists.
+These are the actual link building results from real engagements, not theoretical projections.

 Qooper — SaaS Mentoring Platform